 Install zsh

-The Z Shell, or zsh, is a Unix shell that can be used as a command interpreter for shell scripts as well as an interactive login shell.
-It is an extention on the Bourne shell and includes many improvements.
-Recently, the adoption of the zsh shell got a big boost when Apple replaced their default shell, the well known Bash, to zsh.
+The Z Shell (zsh) is a Unix shell that can be used as a command interpreter for shell scripts as well as an interactive login shell.
+It is an extension of the Bourne shell and includes many improvements.
+Recently, the adoption of zsh increased when Apple replaced their default shell, Bash, with zsh.

 Installing zsh #